Get in Touch

 • Command execution and environment variables

-• Understanding the "$LANG" variable
+• The "$LANG" variable

-• Understanding the "$PATH" variable
+• The "$PATH" variable

-• Understanding the "$HOME" variable
+• The "$HOME" variable

-• Utilizing shell globbing
+• Understanding shell globbing

 • Creating command aliases